The River - Both sides of the story

 So, to answer your question I think that being confortable in the different stage of a musical production process is, on my personal view, very important.
 Making a good record is a very complex recipe.
 You have to have some good songs, the right musical arrangement and a objective producer's ear to achieve the result you hope to reach.

-Could you give us brief description for each song of this record?
-Also, is that a thematic/conceptual record or a set of songs?
-And, if yes, what is the concept?
+you give us brief description for each song of this record?
+Also, is

 Most of them talk about real life, mine or the people close to me.
 It's all about how your life can change in a minute.
 Sometime it's your own choice, sometimes are changes you have to face, even if you wouldn't want to.
 It can be easy as drink a glass of water, or it can be the hardest moment in your whole life.
 But it's real life.
 I think that most of the listener will find something familiar to them into each song.